 There are time limits on when lawsuits can be filed.
-The time limit depends on the specific cause of action.
+The time limit depends on the specific legal basis for the claim, your age and metal status, and the injury.
+It can be a complicated analysis.
+Generally, though, you have 2 years from the date of malpractice in a medical malpractice claim and 2 years from the last date of service in a legal malpractice case.
+This is not long.
+It takes time before a lawsuit is filed to gather records and documents, complete a thorough review, attempt pre-suit negotiation, and develop the best legal strategy for your particular case.
 If you think you have a case, do not delay in contacting us.
 We have set forth some of the more common deadlines in our article “Don’t Sleep on Your Rights: Statutes of Limitation and Repose.”

 In valuing cases, we look at your damages, the strength of the case, the collectibility of the defendant, and the costs of litigation.

 Most professional defendants are insured.
 Some aren’t.
+Some are underinsured.
 Individual defendants may or may not be insured.
 It is very difficult to collect on a judgment from an individual without insurance.
 If the defendant is “judgment proof”, your case is worth less.

 In Michigan, clients must pay the costs associated with litigation.
-A case is not worth the same amount of the damages when costs are considered.
+A case is not worth the total amount of potential damages when costs are considered.
 Sometimes, it is more expensive to litigate a case than the maximum potential recovery would be.
 Those cases do not have a high value.

 We consider all of these factors in determining the value of the case.
 Of course, our valuation is just our best estimate.
 The defendant could value the case very differently.
 And if the case proceeds to a jury, no one can predict what they would award.